twilio/flex-plugin-builder/packages/flex-plugin-scripts/README.md

 # Flex Plugin Scripts

-Scripts to run, build, and deploy Flex Plugins.
+Scripts to run, build, and deploy Flex plugin.

 ## Installation

-This repo will automatically be installed as part of creating a new Plugin.
+This repo will automatically be installed as part of creating a new plugin.

 ## Contributing